ReactiveSets/toubkal/README.md

 New Pipelets                        | Short Description
 ------------------------------------|--------------------------------------------------------------------------------------
-window_size()                       | Provide a dataflow of window size change events throttle()                          | Throttles source events by throttle events update_fetched()                    | Update fetched values in a transaction fetch()                             | Fetches the current state of a store dataflow based on source events pick()                              | Forwards only specified attributes
+window_size()                       | Provide a dataflow of window size change events throttle()                          | Emit last received source value before throttle events update_fetched()                    | Update fetched values in a transaction fetch()                             | Fetches the current state of a store dataflow based on source events pick()                              | Forwards only specified attributes